 Visit the Student Complaints section.

-Massachusetts School of Law at Andover is accredited by the New England Association of Schools and Colleges (NEASC).
+Massachusetts School of Law at Andover is accredited by the New England Commission of Higher Education (NECHE).
 After it began operation in August 1988, Massachusetts School of Law at Andover sought approval from the Massachusetts Board of Regents.
 The Regents authorized Massachusetts School of Law to grant the degree of Juris Doctor in May 1990, only twenty-one months after Massachusetts School of Law opened its doors.
 Because of the Regents’ approval, MSLAW graduates are eligible to take the state bar examination and, upon passage, to be admitted to the bar in Massachusetts.
-In December 1997, NEASC awarded accreditation to the Massachusetts School of Law.
+In December 1997, NEASC (now NECHE) awarded accreditation to the Massachusetts School of Law.

 MSLAW students are eligible to take the Bar immediately upon graduation in Massachusetts and in Connecticut.
 After passing Massachusetts or Connecticut, they are immediately eligible to take the bar exam in New Hampshire, Maine, Wisconsin, California, West Virginia, the District of Columbia, and Maryland.
 In addition, there are a number of jurisdictions where MSLAW graduates are eligible to take the bar after practicing for the period of time listed below.